-Wales' Allen a doubt for Nations League games
+Wales call up Birmingham teenager James

 But he has quickly established himself as one of Swansea's key players having returned to the club after leaving Stoke City at the end of last season.

+Davies' absence and the loss of Allen are further blows to Wales manager Page, who is already planning to be without forward Gareth Bale to face Belgium.

-His absence would be a further blow to Wales manager Rob Page, who is already without injured midfielders Aaron Ramsey and Harry Wilson, plus goalkeeper Adam Davies.
+Wales are also without injured midfielders Aaron Ramsey and Harry Wilson, plus goalkeeper Adam Davies.

 Wales' World Cup campaign begins against the USA on 21 November.

-"He is a really important player for us as he is for Wales, so hopefully for everyone's sake and Joe's sake, it's nothing too serious.

-"It's his hamstring.
-But it's not the one he has done before.
-That's why there's not a huge amount of concern at the minute."
+James has made 10 appearances for Birmingham this season and has previously represented Wales at Under 18 level.
+Born in Hereford, he qualifies for Wales via his father, former Newport County defender Tony. who also played for Hereford.

-Wales sit bottom of League A Group 4 with one draw from four games, with results not helped by boss Robert Page having to field largely second-string sides in two of those games as he prepared for what would turn out to be an historic World Cup play-off victory over Ukraine.
+Wales sit bottom of League A Group 4 with one draw from four games, with results not helped by Page having to field largely second-string sides in two of those games as he prepared for what would turn out to be a historic World Cup play-off victory over Ukraine.

 But that leaves Wales needing at least one win from these two fixtures if they are to remain in the top tier of the Nations League.